box/box-swift-sdk-gen/docs/ChunkedUploads.md

 ### Returns

-This function returns a value of type `Files`.
+This function returns a value of type `Files?`.

 Returns the file object in a list.Returns when all chunks have been uploaded but not yet processed.